Previous Post: Day 4: Baie du Chat (Arnprior) to Baskins Beach

 When we got near the Deschenes Rapids the Ontario skyline with its towers visible in the distance was a reminder that our trip was almost done.
 However, there were still a few more sets of rapids and a portage to do.
 In our chat with Jim Coffey of Esprit Rafting back on the morning of our Day 1 on the river, he had recalled for us some details of those rapids from a Mattawa-to-Ottawa trip he had done years before.

-The portage around Deschenes Rapids is on the Quebec side and makes use of a paved bike trail which runs along the top of the rapids.
-A dirt path leads down from the bike trail to a side channel which would take us down the rest of the rapids.
+The portage around Deschenes Rapids is on the Quebec side and makes use of a paved bike trail that runs along the top of the rapids.
+A dirt path leads down from the bike trail to a side-channel which would take us down the rest of the rapids.
 In the satellite image below you can see the 350-meter carry we made.

 The water was occasionally low enough to force us to walk the canoe through.

 After a few minutes and a bit of scraping, we were down at the bottom of the side channel and rejoining the main flow.
 That would be it for the day as far as dealing with rapids was concerned since all the others we went through ranged from swifts to Class I.

 The Remic Rapids was one set that proved to be no more than swifts and we slipped down easily after stopping to take some pics of the rock sculptures set up in the shallow water along the shoreline.

 It is called Remic Rapids Park and the balanced rock sculptures are created on an annual basis by a Gatineau artist John Felice Ceprano.
 I had bicycled past them on the bike trail a few summers ago; now I got to see this year’s collection from the river.